walmartlabs/concord-website/docs/getting-started/forms.md

   - log: "Content: ${resource.asString(myForm.myFile)}"
 ```

-After the file is uploaded, the path is stored as the field's value.
+After the file is uploaded, the path to the file in the workspace is stored as

-Typically, the server limits the maximum size of uploaded files, but
+the field's value.

-the exact limit depends on the configuration of a particular
+Typically, the server limits the maximum size of uploaded files.
+The exact limit
-environment.
+depends on the configuration of a particular environment.

 Custom forms must use `<form enctype="multipart/form-data"/>` in order
 to support file upload.

 <a name="shared"/>